 The Statement of Accounts contains estimated figures that are based on assumptions made by the CCWMP about the future, or that are otherwise uncertain.
 Estimates are made, taking into account historical experience, current trends and other relevant factors.
 However, because balances cannot be determined with certainty, actual results could be materially different from the assumptions and estimates.
-The items in the Chief Constables Balance Sheet as at 31 March 2019 for which there are significant risks of material adjustment in the next financial year are detailed in the table below.
+The items in the Chief Constables Balance Sheet as at 31 March 2021 for which there are significant risks of material adjustment in the next financial year are detailed in the table below.

-ltem Uncertainties Effect if actual results differ from assumptions Pensions liability Estimation of the net liability to pay pensions depends on a number of complex actuarial judgements related to the discount rate used, the rate at which salaries are projected to increase, changes in retirement ages, mortality rates and the expected rate of return on the assets invested in the pension scheme.
-The CC uses 2 firms of actuaries to provide expert advice about the assumptions to be applied to the Police Pension Scheme.
+Item Uncertainties Effect if actual results differ from assumptions Pensions liability Estimation of the net liability to pay pensions depends on a number of complex actuarial judgements related to the discount rate used, the rate at which salaries are projected to increase, changes in retirement ages, mortality rates and the expected rate of return on the assets invested in the pension scheme.
+The CC uses 2 firms of actuaries to provide expert advice about the assumptions to be applied to the Police Pension Schemes and the Local Government Pension Scheme.
 The effect on the net pension liability of changes in individual assumptions can be measured but they interact in complex ways.
-The liability as at 31 March 2020 is £7,916m (£8,352m in 2018-19) so a small percentage change in the overall liability can have a material impact on the accounts
+The liability as at 31 March 2021 is £8,571m (£7,823m in 2019-20) so a small percentage change in the overall liability can have a material impact on the accounts